 Graduates are often employed to apply their knowledge and experience to innovative businesses.
-Businesses often have close links to local universities and tap into their research and development.
+Businesses often link closely to local universities and tap into their research and development.

-There are over 100 science parks in the UK, employing around 75,000 people.
+Over 100 science parks in the UK employ around 75,000 people.
 The map below shows the location of science parks across the UK.